 In all cases, Clubs sponsoring guest speakers/instructors for Club meetings, practices, or events, must first receive SLU approval.
 (See the Department of Campus Recreation and Wellness for details).

-Activities requiring campus publicity must be approved through the Department of Student Life after securing the approval of the Department of Campus Recreation and Wellness.
+Activities requiring campus publicity must be approved through the Student Involvement Center after securing the approval of the Department of Campus Recreation and Wellness.

 Participation Reports: